-Caregivers at the Rush Center for Airway Diseases see patients at multiple locations, including Rush University Medical Center, Rush Oak Park Hospital and Rush South Loop, and also will provide care at the Rush Oak Brook location clinic opening in winter 2019.
+Caregivers at the Rush Center for Sinus, Allergy and Asthma Care see patients at multiple locations, including Rush University Medical Center, Rush Oak Park Hospital and Rush South Loop and Rush Oak Brook.

 “My vision was to bring together care for conditions that often coexist under the same umbrella and have physicians from different divisions coordinate the care of all these conditions in a multidisciplinary way,” said Batra.

 “I hope this can be a model for how we manage these patients with upper airway diseases across the country.”